 Passing through here may not seem all that interesting, given what you have already driven past, but this site houses the only completely restored Nike Missile Site in the country.
 This site also offers a small museum and tours.
 Hours and information can be found here.
 If there are any military buffs in your group, it’s highly recommended to stop and take a quick peek at the museum.

 When Field Road (what you’ve been on) intersects with Bunker Road, take a left.
 You’ll be following Rodeo Lagoon towards Rodeo Beach.

 There are no views of the Golden Gate or the City here, making it feel even more like it’s own completely unique place.
 Rodeo Beach is a popular site for locals to scavenge for sea glass and other treasures that wash up on the beach after a storm.

-Fort Cronkhite itself is a former WWII military post.
+Fort Cronkhite, next to Rodeo Beach, is a former WWII military post.
 The old mess houses and barracks are now used by the National Parks Service as offices.
 From here you can hike the coastal trail to Battery Townsley, go bird watching at the Lagoon, or explore the many miles of backcountry coastal trails.

-Follow Field Road until it intersects Bunker Road and take a right.
+Return to Field Road, heading east, until it intersects Bunker Road.
+This is the intersection you came from earlier when you turned off from Field Road.
+Go straight through the intersection, continuing to head east.
 Bunker Road will take you up to and through the historic Baker-Barry tunnel.
 This tunnel passes under the mountain and will bring you all the way back around to Alexander Avenue, where you started from.
-You can jump back on the 101 across the bridge to downtown, head down to Fort Baker, make your way to Sausalito, or continue heading north for an extended day drive to Point Reyes and Drakes Beach.
+You can jump back on the 101 to cross the bridge to downtown, head down to Fort Baker (our suggestion), make your way to Sausalito, or continue heading north for an extended day drive to Point Reyes and Drakes Beach.

-You can find our Google Maps guide to this drive, here.
+You can find our Google Maps guide to the Marin Headlands drive here.